rkayaith/todo/README.md

 		- improve icons in notifications
 		- improve text formatting in notifications (fork react-native-push-notification and use Html.fromHtml())

-		- improve item editor behaviour when keyboard is open
 		- add section headers in item editor

 		- fix TouchableNativeFeedback bug where checking off an item that